EdByrnee/the-burroughs-test/README.md

 Of course a lot was left out, future work for the api would include:
 - e2e tests
 - Added functionality
 - Decouple api from feature modules
+- All the obvious stuff, db migrations, demo data etc.

 ## Start the application
 `nx serve --project=api` Start the api, http://localhost:3333/api